coreui/coreui-pro/docs/content/forms/date-picker.md

         <code>getOrCreateInstance</code>
       </td>
       <td>
-        Static method which returns a dropdown instance associated to a DOM element or create a new one in case it wasn't initialized.
+        Static method which returns a date picker instance associated to a DOM element or create a new one in case it wasn't initialized.
         You can use it like this: <code>coreui.DatePicker.getOrCreateInstance(element)</code>
       </td>
     </tr>